telerik/xaml-docs/controls/radchartview/series/piechart-series/doughnutseries.md

 ---
-title: DoughtnutSeries
+title: DoughnutSeries
-page_title: DoughtnutSeries
+page_title: DoughnutSeries
-description: RadChartView DoughtnutSeries is visualized on the screen as separate slices representing each of the data points.
+description: RadChartView DoughnutSeries is visualized on the screen as separate slices representing each of the data points.
 slug: radchartview-series-doughnutseries
-tags: doughtnutseries
+tags: doughnutseries
 published: True
 position: 1
 ---

-# DoughtnutSeries
+# DoughnutSeries

 This series is visualized on the screen as separate slices representing each of the data points.
 The only difference from the PieSeries is that each slices is drawn with an offset from the center of the control.